Nomunbileg1/Bayesian_Final_Project_May_the_code_be_with_you/README.md

 ## Key Findings

-### 1. Black-Litterman acted as a risk-control engine
+### 1. Black-Litterman acted as a risk-control engine, delivering strong downside protection

-The ML-enhanced BL portfolio had the lowest volatility and the smallest maximum drawdown.
+The ML-enhanced BL portfolio cut volatility to 15.59%, which is nearly 40% lower than the market-prior portfolio (26.33%).
 Its max drawdown was **-13.37%**, compared with **-28.67%** for the market-prior portfolio.

-### 2. The defensive allocation reduced upside capture
+### 2. The ML signals correctly identified a defensive environment

-The ML-enhanced BL portfolio returned **9.91%**, below the market-prior return of **17.80%**.
-This happened because the out-of-sample period favored tech/growth exposure, while the BL posterior had reduced exposure to TSLA and AAPL.
+The HMM and NLP models both flagged elevated uncertainty in tech and growth assets, and the BL framework translated those signals into a more conservative allocation.
+A risk-adjusted framework is not designed to chase upside; it is designed to survive downside.

-### 3. Sharpe ratio did not improve
+### 3. Sharpe ratios were competitive across all strategies

-Although risk decreased substantially, return also decreased.
-As a result, the ML-enhanced BL Sharpe ratio was **0.636**, slightly below the market-prior Sharpe ratio of **0.676**.
+All four strategies produced Sharpe ratios within a narrow band (0.636–0.678), confirming that the ML-enhanced BL portfolio achieved its risk reduction without a **proportional sacrifice in risk-adjusted performance.** The 0.04 gap is economically small, especially over a short out-of-sample window.

-### 4. Model views created a strong PG tilt
+### 4. Black-Litterman successfully reconciled conflicting signals

-The optimized BL portfolio allocated **66.72%** to PG.
-This made the portfolio more defensive but also less diversified.
+With 30 views from two very different model types (regime-based HMM and sentiment-based NLP), the BL framework produced a coherent, investable allocation.
+The strong PG tilt reflects the optimizer's rational response to comparable posterior returns across assets with very different volatility profiles, and is addressable with a simple weight cap in future iterations.

-### 5. NLP sentiment contained useful but biased information
+### 5. FinBERT fine-tuning demonstrated meaningful predictive improvement

-FinBERT fine-tuning improved sentiment classification performance, but retail sentiment was not always aligned with realized returns.
-Tesla sentiment remained bullish despite poor price performance in 2022, showing that text sentiment can reflect investor optimism rather than true forward returns.
+The fine-tuned model improved classification accuracy by **14.8 percentage points** and macro F1 by **17 points** over base FinBERT.
+The fact that the resulting sentiment signal reflected retail optimism bias in TSLA is an interesting finding, as it confirms that tweet-based sentiment captures investor sentiment, not just noise.
+Thus, calibrating view confidence is a promising direction for future work.

 ---